NOW AVAILABLE ON DEMAND!

-In this dynamic panel discussion, regulatory expert Julie Ballard, CLS, MLS(ASCP), and regulatory attorney Christine P. Bump will explore the key signals emerging from recent enforcement actions, shifting regulatory language, and key policy discussions.
-They will examine why many labs may be unaware of current compliance risks, and how software, specimen collection, and test labeling could soon be in the spotlight.
+In this dynamic panel discussion, Scott Wallask, Senior Editorial Manager at Today's Clinical Lab, regulatory expert Julie Ballard, CLS, MLS(ASCP), and regulatory attorney Christine P. Bump will explore key signals emerging from recent enforcement actions, shifting regulatory language, and ongoing policy discussions.
+The panel will examine why many laboratories may be unaware of current compliance risks—and how software, specimen collection, and test labeling could soon be in the spotlight.

 This conversation won’t offer easy answers, but it will help clarify the questions labs need to be asking now, and what they should be monitoring over the next 6–12 months.